Gingerbread Man Comprehension Activities

 1. Focusing on details improves comprehension.

 We want our students to question and think deeply as they read, but these skills don’t often come naturally to even our most fluent readers.
 Comparing texts helps to develop higher-order thinking skills.
 It requires attention to detail that improves comprehension in the process.
 Learn ways you can use your favorite versions of The Gingerbread Man to teach a multitude of reading skills that will turn your readers into thinkers!
-Download a set of FREE story elements charts in the post.
+Download a FREE story elements booklet.

 2. Comparing these texts develops higher-order thinking skills.